pwr-Solaar/Solaar/docs/devices.md

 can only be read (`R`), or can be read and changed by Solaar (`R/W`).

 The reprog(rammable) keys feature is currently not fully supported by Solaar.
 You are able to read this feature using command-line interface of Solaar, but it is not possible to assign different keys.

+If your device works with Solaar, but its supported features are not correctly specified here, please open an issue on the [Solaar github repository][solaar] with the pleasant news.

 ### Receivers: